regnarg/bc/text/mdsync.md

 `experiments/mdsync/prune.py` script in attachment 1.

 The "total roundtrip time" and "total transfer time" are synchronization time estimates based on roundtrip numbers and transfer total from experimental protocol simulations (no actual time measurements were performed).
 These are computed for a hypothetical low-quality network with $1\,$Mbps symmetric throughput and $500\,$ms RTT (for example a 3G connection with subpar reception).
+The total synchronization time will be probably be close to the maximum of the two estimates.
 For any network with significantly better parameters the times will become imperceptible.
-Please note that because of interleaved communication in both directions, the actual number of network roundtrips needed is half the number of communication rounds (recursion tree depth).
-The total synchronization time will be probably be close to the maximum of the two estimates.

 Metric                                              Naive D\&C              Pruning D\&C
 ---------------------------------  ---------------------------  ------------------------